Thillenaar/EPA1361Model-based/README.md

 ## Introduction
 This README file is created to explain the folder structure regarding the IJssel case.

-GitHub link: ...

 ## How to start
-Provided code...
-EMA Workbench...
+The project is based on the EMA Workbench from Jan Kwakkel.
+Install the workbench.
+This project is partly based on already provided Python files.
-Our codes for optimization, experiments and robustness.
+Own codes are constructed for problem formulation, optimization, experiments and robustness.

-# Environment
-Should be similar to a requirements.txt from our environment.
+A detailed explanation is described in the README file in the final assignment.

 ## Folder structure
-!
-Check whether the .idea folder is necessary? ! &
-!
-Is main.py necessary? !
-These are still in the GitHub

 ```
 ├── `README.md`         <- this README file.